edwindhc/payloadcms-langchain/README.md

 - #### Media

   This is the uploads enabled collection.
 It features pre-configured sizes, focal point and manual resizing to help you manage your pictures.

+### Migrations

+Payload provides a powerful migration system to help you manage database schema changes over time.
+Here's how to work with migrations:

+1. **Creating Migrations**
+   - Run `pnpm payload migrate:create` to create a new migration file
+   - This will generate a timestamped file in the `src/migrations` directory

+2. **Running Migrations**
+   - Use `pnpm payload migrate` to run all pending migrations
+   - Use `pnpm payload migrate:status` to check the status of migrations
+   - Use `pnpm payload migrate:fresh` to reset the database and run all migrations

+3. **Migration Files**
+   - Each migration file exports `up` and `down` functions
+   - The `up` function is run when applying the migration
+   - The `down` function is run when rolling back the migration

+For more details, check out the [Migrations Documentation](https://payloadcms.com/docs/database/overview#migrations).

 ### Docker